 How to Serve Poke:

-Serve poke on your Rice Buns for a sushi burger approach with crab salad (recipe for crab salad using REAL crab coming soon), seaweed salad, avocado, etc., or make a poke bowl with choice of rice and toppings.
+You can also serve raw salmon poke on your Rice Buns for a sushi burger approach with crab salad (recipe for crab salad using REAL crab coming soon), seaweed salad, avocado, etc., or make a spicy salmon poke bowl with red pepper flakes, sriracha sauce or any of your favorite savory sauces.

 Please, please leave me a comment or send me an email if you have any questions or concerns!